ibm-cloud-docs/bare-metal/bm-create-custom-image-template.md

 {: #create-bm-custom-image}

 Use the following steps to capture a bare metal server image.

+For tips and best practices about creating am image template, see this [blog post](https://www.ibm.com/cloud/blog/best-practices-for-successfully-creating-custom-images-on-ibm-cloud-bare-metal-servers).
+{: tip}

 1. Go to your console's device menu and make sure that you have the correct account permissions to complete the tasks.
 2. From the **Devices** menu, select **Device List**, and click the device that you want to use to create an image template.